cogini/mix-deploy-example/ansible/README.md

 # Setting up servers using Ansible

-This document tells how to set up a server to run a Phoenix app using [Ansible](https://www.ansible.com/).
+This document describes how to set up a server to run a Phoenix app using [Ansible](https://www.ansible.com/).

 # Install Ansible